Climate Prosperity

 Marc A. Weiss, Chairman and CEO of Global Urban Development and Chair of the

-Climate Prosperity Alliance, said, "This $1.248 trillion of investments
+Climate Prosperity Alliance, said, "This nearly $1.25 trillion of

-are not only from North America and Europe, but also from China, India, Brazil
+investments are not only from North America and Europe, but also from China,

-and other developing countries.
-They indicate that the private sector
+India, Brazil and other developing countries.
+They indicate that the

-currently is ahead of governments in understanding that during the 21st
+private sector currently is ahead of governments in understanding that during

-century, people, places, and organizations can only get richer by becoming
+the 21st century, people, places, and organizations can only get richer by

-greener and only earn more money by using fewer resources and reusing more.
+becoming greener and only earn more money by using fewer resources and reusing

-Private capital investment is now leading globally in promoting technological
+more.
+Private capital investment is now leading globally in promoting

-innovation and resource efficiency that will accelerate environmentally and
+technological innovation and resource efficiency that will accelerate

-socially sustainable industrial growth and economic development throughout the
+environmentally and socially sustainable industrial growth and economic

-Ethical Markets Media, serves as vice-chair of the Climate Prosperity Alliance
+serves as vice-chair of the Climate Prosperity Alliance together with

 (Brazil), Lawrence Bloom (UK) and James Nixon (USA).
 Dr. Henderson said,